-The following sections cover all aspects of the new Discretionary Business Rates Relief scheme "Revaluation Relief" and Public House relief which are available from 1st April 2017.
+The following sections cover all aspects of the Discretionary Business Rates Relief scheme "Revaluation Relief" which is available from 1st April 2017.
 Where businesses apply for relief they will be granted (or not granted) relief in line with the following policy.